 Since Luxembourg became a member of ESA, it has regularly been editing a National Action Plan for Space Science and Technology.
 This document defines the national space policy and the strategic objectives in this sector.
 It presents the previous accomplishments and submits proposals for future projects.
-The current version is valid for the 2020-2024 period [48].
+The current version is valid for the 2020-2024 period [53].
+Complementary, National Space Strategy 2023-2027 has been released in December 2022 [12].
+The objective of the strategy is to pursue the effort made for the development of the Luxembourg space sector as a vector of diversification and perpetuation of the Luxembourg economy, but also as a major contributor to the sustainability of activities on Earth and by privileging a responsible approach of activities in Space.